 Begins on page 3 (first interior page).

-Art spotting from atlastales.com attributed to Dr. Michael Vassallo.
+Art credits from atlastales.com attributed to Dr. Michael Vassallo.
 Pencils previously credited here to Ken Bald, who drew other Miss America stories.

 Paper doll of Madeline Joyce with fashion outfits to cut out.

 Story appears on pages 20, 21, 62 (half page), 63 and 64 (half page).
-Alston is credited with the two illustrations.
+Altson is credited with the two illustrations (possibly under the misspelling "Alston").
 Two small color illustrations on pages 62 and 63 are most likely by another artist.